-A statement posted in the Wall Street Journal signed by 45 leading economists including former Federal Reserve Chairmen Ben Bernanke, Alan Greenspan, Janet Yellen, and Paul Volcker recommends a carbon tax as the best solution to climate change.
+A statement posted in the Wall Street Journal signed by 45 leading economists (including former Federal Reserve Chairmen Ben Bernanke, Alan Greenspan, Janet Yellen, and Paul Volcker) recommends a carbon tax as the best solution to climate change.
 Here's the plan they recommend to slow climate change and pollution and why a carbon tax is the best solution.

 - "By correcting a well-known market failure, a carbon tax will send a powerful price signal that harnesses the invisible hand of the marketplace to steer economic actors towards a low-carbon future."

 - The carbon tax should increase each year until emissions goals are met.

 - A carbon tax should replace regulations.
 A gradually increasing tax will give companies the confidence to invest in low carbon alternatives.

 - To protect U.S. competitiveness there should be a border adjustment.

 - All revenue should be returned to citizens through a dividend to help offset the higher price of energy.